About Bars & Nightlife in Mallorca

 Gay bars & clubs

-Palma has a prominent gay scene and there are around 30 bars, cafes and clubs in the Gomila district of Palma, below Bellver Castle.
-La Demence Palma is the biggest gay disco on the island.
+Palma has a prominent gay scene concentrated in the Gomila district, below Bellver Castle where there are around 30 bars, cafes and clubs.
+La Demence Palma, in Santa Catalina, is the biggest gay disco on the island.
 Enjoy partying with hunky dancers and exotic performances every Saturday, from 01:00 till 06:00.
-Alternatively, for a cozier setting with live shows, Black Cat Disco is a popular choice and is situated on Joan Miró.
+For a cozier setting with live shows, Black Cat Disco is a popular choice and is situated on Joan Miró.

 Location: Mallorca Island